Eschatologue/CM_wiki/docs/character-creation/feat/feat-starting.md

 - **No Poker Face**

-    You have advantage on Charisma (Deception) checks to bluff opponents in games of chance, and Charisma (Persuasion) checks to convince others to join you for a game.
+    You have :d20-adv:**Advantage** on Charisma (Deception) checks to bluff opponents in games of chance, and Charisma (Persuasion) checks to convince others to join you for a game.

 - **Reputation**